FisheyLP/LobbyFly/README.md

 -> SpigotMC Link here <-

 ---
-Note: this plugin was developed for the EpticMC.com server but I choosed to publish it
+Note: this plugin was developed for the <a href="https://epticmc.com" target="_blank">EpticMC.com</a> server but I choosed to publish it